onatpostaci/casestudy-frontend/README.md

 ## Getting Started

 There are several instructions on setting up the project locally.
-To get a local copy up and running follow these simple example steps please:
+To get a local copy up and running follow these simple steps please:

 ### Steps for running the Server